Knowit-Objectnet/oko-backend/README.md

 It's entirely written in [Kotlin](https://kotlinlang.org/) with [Exposed](https://github.com/JetBrains/Exposed) as its ORM and [Ktor](https://ktor.io/) as its web framework.
 The code is mostly written in a functional style with the help of [Arrow library](https://arrow-kt.io/).

-Although Kotlin is Java-friendly, it's highly recommended to read up on Kotlin's documentation at [kotlinlang.org](https://kotlinlang.org/docs/home.html)
+Although Kotlin is Java-friendly, it's highly recommended reading up on Kotlin's documentation at [kotlinlang.org](https://kotlinlang.org/docs/home.html)

 Most of the developers that contributed to the project used [Intellij IDEA](https://www.jetbrains.com/idea/).
-We would recommended it as it has excellent Kotling tooling.
-The next section has a list of some of the libraries you may need to look at for documentation.
+We would recommend it as it has excellent Kotlin tooling.
+The next section has a list of some libraries you may need to look at for documentation.
 Note: the 4 first listed are the ones you will see most around the code base.

 ### Libraries:
 - [Ktor](https://ktor.io/)